 Laurence Minot was Katharine Minot’s unmarried uncle and had served as her guardian and as the guardian of her three brothers (William, Vredenburg, and Sedgwick Minot) after their father’s death in November of 1900.
 They all had lived at 409 Commonwealth until Katherine Minot’s marriage.
 Soon thereafter, he purchased and moved to 24 Marlborough with his three nephews and (as trustee of the Minot estate) purchased 142 Marlborough so that the Channings could live next door.

 By 1907, the Channings were joined at 142 Marlborough by Mary Louisa (McCulloh) Mayer Upham, widow of Henry Christian Mayer and Henry Upham.
 She had lived at 371 Marlborough in 1906.

 By the 1911-1912 winter season, the Channings had moved to Sherborn and Mrs. Upham had moved to 381 Marlborough.

-142 Marlborough became the home of Katharine (Minot) Channing’s brother, attorney and stockbroker William Minot and his wife, Lucy Greenleaf (Woodworth) Minot.
-They had lived at 144 Marlborough, with Laurence Minot, from soon after their marriage in June of 1908.
+142 Marlborough became the home of Katharine (Minot) Channing’s brother, attorney and stockbroker William Minot, and his wife, Lucy Greenleaf (Woodworth) Minot.
+They previously had lived at 144 Marlborough with Laurence Minot.

 During the 1922-1923 winter season, Henry and Katharine Channing moved back to 142 Marlborough, sharing the address with the Minots.
 They continued to live there during the next season, but then moved to 15 Marlborough for the 1924-1925 season.